+SUSTAINABLE PROFITABILITY

-SUSTAINABLE PROFITABILITY The qualitatively and quantitatively sound growth of our corporate and consumer portfolios, our private equity portfolios and our fee business will result in further sustainable growth in operating income in the coming years.
-Operating income grew to EUR 318 million in 2015 from EUR 295 million in 2014 (8%).
-Net interest income and net fee income also grew by 17%. +/- In addition, we will keep our cost-income ratio around 50% and work to reduce our impairment levels and retain these in line with market developments.
+The qualitatively and quantitatively sound growth of our corporate and consumer portfolios, our private equity portfolios and our fee business will result in further sustainable growth in operating income in the coming years.

+Operating income grew to EUR 316 million in 2015 from EUR 295 million in 2014 (more than 7%).
+Net interest income and net fee income also grew by 18%.

+In addition, we will keep our cost-to-income ratio around 50% and work to reduce our impairment levels and retain these in line with market developments.

 Major investments made in 2015 e.g. customer service centre and NIBCity.
 Furthermore, we reclassified the servicing cost of our mortgage books from net interest income to costs.
-The overall cost- to-income ratio amounts to 55%. +/- All the measures taken should result in sustainable growth of our net profit and restore return to shareholders to the range of 8-10%, with an intermediate net profit goal of EUR 100 million.
-Although we are still not satisfied with the absolute amount of EUR 70 million, we are on track to reach our intermediate goal.
-LIQUIDITY/FUNDING Our bank's liquidity is managed within the bandwidth of the LCR and NSFR being above 100%.
+The overall cost-to-income ratio amounts to 54%.

+All the measures taken should result in sustainable growth of our net profit and restore return to shareholders to the range of 8-10%, with an intermediate net profit goal of EUR 100 million.

+LIQUIDITY/FUNDING

+Our bank's liquidity is managed within the bandwidth of the LCR and NSFR being above 100%.
 Our internal appetite is set well above these external targets.

 The targets for coming years are set for further optimised funding diversification and managing interest rate risk.
 This will result in building a curve for both our pass-through covered bond and unsecured funding by issuing benchmark transactions.

 In 2015 we went to the market with our third conditional pass-through covered bond and our first senior unsecured bond, which has a tenor of 3.5 years.
 Furthermore, our retail deposits grew by EUR 1 billion to EUR 10 billion.

 The asset encumbrance at year end was 29%, coming from 35% at year-end 2014.

 The target loan-to-deposit ratio is between 160-140% with an asset encumbrance of below 30% at end-2015.

+ASSET QUALITY

-ASSET QUALITY +/ Our business model for the corporate bank, with a focus on sub-investment grade clients but with well- structured and secured facilities, can lead to situations where temporary financial concessions are needed.
+Our business model for the corporate bank, with a focus on sub-investment grade clients but with well-structured and secured facilities, can lead to situations where temporary financial concessions are needed.
 We remain committed to our clients through downturns if we firmly believe in their underlying business and (financial) performance.
 We are working to reduce our impairment levels sustainably below 40 basis points.

 Although our overall impairment levels are at 39 basis points, we still see some challenges in certain markets we are active in.
 In 2015 we took our first-ever impairment on an Oil & Gas Services exposure.
 This reflects the extraordinary circumstances in that market.
-Furthermore, we increased our Incurred But Not Reported (IBNR) by EUR 5 million, reflecting a Loss Emergence Period (LEP) of six months wich is more in line with common market practice.
+Furthermore, we increased our Incurred But Not Reported (IBNR) by EUR 5 million, reflecting a Loss Emergence Period (LEP) of six months, which is more in line with common market practice.

 Impairments are at elevated levels and are expected to stay there mainly due to extremely low oil prices and macro-economic uncertainties.

 NIBC Direct mortgages originated in 2014 were mainly NHG covered, so no major losses are expected for the period.
 Improved housing market conditions will also result in stable or lower losses in our older mortgage book.

 In 2015, we saw impairments at a level of 11 basis points (2014: 16 basis points) on our total mortgage book.
 This is well within our agreed appetite.